IBM/janusgraph-utils/doc/users_guide.md

   ==>true
   gremlin> writeGraphSONSchema(graph, 'schema.json')
   ```
-  You can find the sample GraphSON schema document under `test` directory.
+  You can find the sample graph schema definition under `test` directory.

 - Using `run.sh` with `loadsch` option to load the schema via JanusGraph Java API.